Holistic Pet Health & Nutrition

 The key phrase here is "high-value."
 Dogs typically find cheese irresistible, making small paneer pieces excellent for capturing attention during training sessions.
 For dogs who turn their noses up at regular treats, a tiny cube of plain paneer might motivate cooperation.

-Pro Tip: Use paneer strategically during challenging training sessions, but never let it exceed 10% of your dog's daily caloric intake.
-For a 15kg medium dog eating about 1,000 calories daily, this means roughly 100 calories from treats – about 30g of paneer maximum.
+Pro tip: Use paneer strategically during challenging training sessions, but never let it exceed 10% of your dog's daily caloric intake.
+For a 15 kg medium dog eating about 1,000 calories daily, that means roughly 100 calories from treats, about 30 g of paneer maximum.

 The Lactose Challenge: Why Many Dogs Struggle

-Unlike milk, paneer undergoes a cheese-making process that reduces some lactose content.
-A review of paneer describes it as an Indian soft cheese with relatively low lactose (about 2.0–2.7%) compared with milk, while still containing 16–18% protein and 22–25% fat, according to research published in PMC.
+Unlike milk, paneer undergoes a cheese-making process that removes some lactose.
+A peer-reviewed review of paneer describes it as an Indian soft cheese with a low level of lactose (about 2.0 to 2.7%), while still containing 16 to 18% protein and 22 to 25% fat, according to Khan & Pal, "Paneer: An Indian soft cheese variant, a review," Journal of Food Science and Technology (2014).
 However, "lower lactose" doesn't mean lactose-free.

-A UK lactose chart estimates paneer contains roughly 1.2–3.2g of lactose per 100g, placing it among lower-lactose fresh cheeses but not lactose-free, notes Arla Foods' nutritional data.
+A UK lactose reference chart lists paneer at roughly 1.2 to 3.2 g of lactose per 100 g, placing it among the lower-lactose fresh cheeses but well short of lactose-free, per Arla LactoFREE, "Cheeses with higher levels of lactose".
 For dogs with significant lactose sensitivity, even these reduced levels can trigger digestive upset.

 Recognizing Dairy Intolerance in Your Dog